Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices

 What about longer chains~\eqref{chain}?
 Each matrix $A_i$ is sandwiched between two resolvents with different spectral parameters $w_i$, $w_{i+1}$.
 We find that the correct decomposition of any $A$ between two resolvents in a chain $\ldots G(w)AG(w')\ldots $ depends only on $w, w'$ and it has the form

 where the first two terms form the singular component of $A$, and $\mathring{A}$, defined by this equation, is the regular component.
-We will establish that both $V_+$ and $V_-$ are the right eigenvectors of a certain {\it stability operator} $\mathcal{B}$ acting on $\C^{2N\times 2N}$ that corresponds to the Dyson equation.
+We will establish that both $V_+$ and $V_-$ are the right eigenvectors of a certain {\it stability operator} $\mathcal{B}$ acting on $\C^{2N\times 2N}$ that corresponds to the Dyson equation, and $U_\pm$ will be explained later.
 For example, if $\Im w$ and $\Im w'$ have opposite signs then $V_+$ is the right eigenvector of

 where $\mathcal{S}$ is covariance operator for the matrix $W$ in~\eqref{eq:herm1} (see~\eqref{Sop}). $V_\pm$ with other sign combinations are defined very similarly (in Appendix~\ref{subsec:exactform} we present all cases).
 Actually, the special directions $\Im M$ and $E_- \Im M $ that we found by direct variance calculation in~\eqref{2term} also emerge {\it canonically} as eigenvectors of a certain stability operator!
 Similar variance calculation for longer chains would reveal the same consistency: the variance of the chain~\eqref{chain} is the smallest if each $A_i$ is regular with respect to the two neighboring spectral parameters $w_i, w_{i+1}$.